-Planck’s quantum theory explains emission and absorption of radiation.
+Planck’s quantum theory explains the emission and absorption of radiation.
 Postulates of Planck’s quantum theory are as follows –

 The smallest bundle or packet of energy is known as quantum.
-In case of light, a quantum of light is known as a photon.
+In the case of light, a quantum of light is known as a photon.

 The energy of the quantum absorbed or emitted is directly proportional to the frequency of the radiation.
-So, energy of the radiation is expressed in terms of frequency as follows-
+So, the energy of the radiation is expressed in terms of frequency as follows-

-(Image to be added soon)
+(Image will be Updated soon)

-A body or matter can radiate energy or absorb energy in whole number multiples of a quantum as nhv.
+A body or matter can radiate energy or absorb energy in whole-number multiples of a quantum as nhv.
 Where n is a positive integer.
 So, energy can be absorbed or radiated as hv, 2hv, 3hv, 4hv……etc. not in the form of 1.5hv, 2.5hv…etc.

-Evidences in Support of Planck’s Quantum Theory
+Evidence in Support of Planck’s Quantum Theory

 Applications of Planck’s Quantum Theory

 Planck’s quantum theory is the fundamental theory of quantum mechanics.
 So, it has applications in all those fields where quantum mechanics is being used.
-It has applications in electrical appliances, medical field, quantum computing, lasers, quantum cryptography etc.
+It has applications in electrical appliances, the medical field, quantum computing, lasers, quantum cryptography etc.

 Newtonian physics dominated the scientific worldview until the late 19th century.
 However, physicists discovered in the early 20th century that the laws of classical mechanics do not apply at the atomic scale.